cerulean747/Reddit-Comment-Removal/README.md

 <img src="imgs/know_sim.png" width = "450"/>    <img src="imgs/good_sim.png" width = "450"/>

-Although there are a few interesting ones, most of these words are semantically similar to their respective root words.
-Therefore these vectors seem to capture the contextual meaning of these words fairly well.
+Although there are a few interesting ones, most of these words are semantically similar to their respective neighboring words.
+These vectors seem to capture the contextual meaning behind these words fairly well.

 For my models, I use both simple neural networks and convolutional networks, and incorporate word embeddings as an additional layer in these models.
 For each of these models, I use 1 inner or convolutional layer, binary crossentropy loss, twenty epochs, Adam optimizer, and default parameters.